microsoft/AcademicContent/Labs/AI and Machine Learning/Custom Vision Service/Custom Vision Service.md

     _Tagging the test image_

+1. Test the model with some of other Picasso, Rembrandt, and Pollock images in the "Quick Test" folder.
+How well does it identify the artists of the paintings in the test images?

 1. Perform another quick test using the file named **FlowersTest.jpg** in the "Quick Test" folder.
 Confirm that this image is assigned a low probability of being a Picasso, a Rembrandt, or a Pollock.

 The model is trained and ready to go and appears to be adept at identifying paintings by certain artists.
 Now let's go a step further and incorporate the model's intelligence into an app.